Camostar34/berriesandhoney/README.md

 Requires Steamodded [smods-1.0.0-beta-1016c](https://github.com/Steamodded/smods) and [Lovely](https://github.com/ethangreen-dev/lovely-injector)

 ## Additions:
-- Adds over 100 Jokers (as of now)
+- Adds almost 120 Jokers (as of now)
-- - 22 Common
+- - 36 Common
-- - 40 Uncommon
+- - 56 Uncommon
-- - 22 Rare
+- - 21 Rare
-- - 3 Legendaries
+- - 5 Legendaries
 - - 4 "Shitpost Jokers", which are semi-serious jokers based on funny ideas and inside jokes.
 There is an option to not have them appear in pools in-game.
 - 21 Berries, a new consumable type
 - 3 Decks
 - 2 Spectral Cards
 - 1 Seal
+- 2 Enhancements
+- 5 New Editions called Glazes, which are powerful but temporary

 # Crossmods
-So far, there are crossmod content with:
+So far, there is crossmod content with:
 - Partner
 - Card Sleeves
 - Starspace